Meteor-Community-Packages/meteor-collection2/README.md

 ## Attaching a Schema to a Collection

-Let's say we have a normal "books" collection, defined in *common.js*:
+Let's say we have a normal "books" collection, defined in code that runs on both client and server (*common.js*):

 ```js
 Books = new Mongo.Collection("books");